 The time before falling asleep is a wonderful time to introduce your child to new ideas or values.
 It could be something you would like him to follow or learn.
 Pick books that weave values or ideas into a story form and read them aloud.
-For example, if your child is learning the English alphabet, reinforce with a book that includes the 26 letters.
+For example, if your child is learning letters of the English alphabet, reinforce with a book that includes the 26 letters.
 If your child is struggling with potty training, pick a book that deals with a similar storyline.
 Divert your child’s attention towards the character whose qualities you would like him to focus on, without sounding preachy.

 4. Sing-along stories, rhymes and poems

 The bedtime story session is not just about reading stories.
 Include familiar rhymes, poems and sing-along stories for a diverse experience.
 You can narrate the story in your own words as you sing the rhyme.
 For example – ‘Baa baa black sheep’ can be sung after you tell your little one about a boy who asked a sheep for some wool.
 Make sure you don’t make the session too lively, as it may disrupt the much-needed calm before bedtime.
 Finish off with a soothing lullaby if your story session has fired up your child’s imagination.